tfausak/tfausak.github.io/_posts/2012-08-21-upgrade-to-a-multi-screen-battlestation.md

 ---
-title: Upgrade to a Multi-Screen Battlestation
+title: Upgrade to a multi-screen battlestation
 ---

 ![My workstation][1]